zhengshuai1001/JiKouCompany/README.md

 A year from now you will wish you had started today.

 The secret to your success is found in your daily routine.

+Without new experiences, something inside of us sleeps.
+The sleeper must awaken.